EmreDus/glove_control_UR16e_Unity/README.md

 - Established communication between the ESP32 and Unity environment through a Local Host connection.

-- Combined the tracked hand position with the UR16e robot arm's inverse kinematics calculations, enabling the robot arm's end effector to follow the hand's position accurately.
+- Combined the tracked hand position with the UR16e robot arm's inverse kinematics calculations, enabling the robot arm's end effector to follow the hand's position.

 - Demonstrated the robot arm's capabilities in an augmented reality setting, including observing the robot arm on a QR code marker and controlling it using the augmented reality glove.